Mobile Production/Studio

 Fender Tone Master Twin Reverb

-The Fender Tone Master Twin Reverb is currently my favorite amp and my personal-use amp.
-Paired with a Telecaster or Jazzmaster, it is a perfect twinkle-riff machine!
+The Fender Tone Master Twin Reverb is currently my personal-use amp.
+Paired with a Telecaster, it is a perfect twinkle-riff machine!